MedMax: Mixed-Modal Instruction Tuning for Training Biomedical Assistants: Experiments

-Here, we aim to study the capability of the \data{} model to generate multimodal (interleaved image-text) content.
-We present the results in Figure \ref{fig:mm_out_results}.
+\paragraph{Biomedical Multimodal Generation.} Here, we study the capability of the \data{} model to generate multimodal (interleaved image-text) content (Figure \ref{fig:mm_out_results}).
 Our empirical findings highlight that the \data{} outperforms Chameleon by achieving a relative improvement of $25.2\%$ on the quality of the text content in the multimodal output, as measured by LLM score.
 Furthermore, we observe that the \data{} outperforms Chameleon by achieving a relative improvement of $31.5\%$ on the synthesized biomedical image in the multimodal output, as measured by the image-image similarity score using BioMedCLIP.
 This indicates that instruction tuning with \data{} data equips a mixed-modal model with strong multimodal generation capabilities in the biomedical domain.
-Overall, our results lay the foundation for future exploration in unlocking and evaluating multimodal generation capabilities with mixed-modal foundation models via instruction-tuning.
+Overall, our results lay the foundation for future exploration in unlocking and evaluating multimodal generation capabilities via instruction-tuning.